Radium (RADS) Price Tops $0.43

 Radium Coin Profile

-Radium (CRYPTO:RADS) is a proof-of-stake (PoS) coin that uses the Proof of Stake hashing algorithm.
-It was first traded on January 19th, 2016.
-Radium’s total supply is 3,912,961 coins and its circulating supply is 3,898,936 coins.
-Radium’s official website is radiumcore.org.
+Radium (RADS) is a proof-of-stake (PoS) coin that uses the Proof of Stake hashing algorithm.
+It launched on January 19th, 2016.
+Radium’s total supply is 3,913,401 coins and its circulating supply is 3,899,376 coins.
 Radium’s official Twitter account is @JJ12880 and its Facebook page is accessible here.
 Radium’s official message board is blog.radiumcore.org.
+The official website for Radium is radiumcore.org.

 Radium Coin Trading

-Radium can be traded on these cryptocurrency exchanges: LiteBit.eu, Upbit, Trade By Trade and Bittrex.
-It is usually not currently possible to purchase alternative cryptocurrencies such as Radium directly using US dollars.
-Investors seeking to acquire Radium should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Radium using one of the exchanges listed above.
+Radium can be purchased on these cryptocurrency exchanges: Trade By Trade, Upbit, LiteBit.eu and Bittrex.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Radium directly using US dollars.
+Investors seeking to trade Radium should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Radium using one of the exchanges listed above.

 Receive News & Updates for Radium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Radium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.